LohTv/Physics-simulator/README.md

 Problem analysis:

+We will use programming language python, as it is easy to use, we will also use python library ‘pymunk’ specialy designed to simulate physics in python.

 Limitations:
 As project uses high level language(python) starting big and complex simulation could run slow.
 Apart from the limitations of a programming language and library that we use(pymunk), project have theoretically no limitations, because it is only limited by our knowledge and skills of programming.